traveltime-dev/traveltime-benchmarks/README.md

 If you want to add a new location, simply append the json files.

-**NOTE 1:** When adding a new country, please specify the ISO2 country code in the beginning, like it's done everywhere else.
+**NOTE 1:** When adding a new proto location, please specify the ISO2 country code in the beginning, like it's done everywhere else.
+It's neccessary for the request.
 Example: 'GB/London'.

 **NOTE 2:** Proto requests support a much more limited amount of countries.